junxit/us-congress-bills-114/bill.md

 # H.R.
 1321

-> To amend the Federal Food, Drug, and Cosmetic Act to prohibit the manufacture and introduction or delivery for introduction into interstate commerce of rinse-off cosmetics containing intentionally-added plastic microbeads.
+> To prohibit the sale or distribution of cosmetics containing synthetic plastic microbeads.

 ## § 1.
 Short title